Tour Prep

 Standing while waiting.
 Train platforms, crosswalks, meeting points.
 You're not actively walking but you're on your feet.

 Stop-and-start pattern.
-Walking 3 miles continuously is easier than walking 3 miles with 20 stops to look at things.
+Walking 3 miles continuously is easier than walking 3 miles with 20 stops.
+Walk 5-10 minutes, stop to explain something, walk again.
+This pattern repeats all day.
 Constant stopping and restarting is more tiring.

 How Tour Routes Affect Walking Volume